What is cardiovascular disease (CVD)?

 Autoimmune Disorders: Conditions in which the body attacks its own tissues.

 Cardiovascular Disease (CVD): Diseases of the heart and blood vessels.

 Cerebrovascular Disease: Diseases that affect the blood vessels in the brain.

 Cholesterol: A natural substance that serves as a building block for cells and hormones and helps to carry fat through the blood vessels for use or storage in other parts of the body.

-A condition in which the level of sugar in the blood is too high.
+Diabetes Mellitus: A condition in which the levels of sugar in the blood are too high.